Kimbsy/y-combinator-animation/script.md

 (fn [x] (f (x x)))
 ```

+In order to start answering those questions we're going to jump back to the Y combinator and look at our second lambda here.

+Now this is a little more complex than we need it to be for now, so we're going to look at a simpler version first and we'll come back to this one after.

-Here's another function very similar to the previous one, but we have this extra call to `f` in there.
+This function is very similar to the previous self-application function, but we have this extra call to `f` in there.
 We don't need to know what `f` is at this point, but just assume it is a function that exists.

 - walk through how it evaluates to nested calls to f

 Ok, so with this function we have the ability to create an infinite stack of nested calls to some function `f`.

+In essence we've managed to inject some work into each iteration of the infinite evaluation loop.
+Nice!
+Our infinite evaluation loop can now perform some kind of work.

+^^^^^^ PRETTY GOOD, NEED TO GET FEEDBACK ^^^^^